executors/executors/explanatory.md

 The default value of `executor_execute_blocking_guarantee` is `possibly_blocking_execution`.

-**Bulk forward progress guarantee.** When an executor creates a group of execution agents, their forward progress obeys certain semantics.
+**Bulk forward progress guarantee.** When an executor creates a group of execution agents, their bulk forward progress obeys certain semantics.
 For example, a group of agents may invoke the user-provided function sequentially, or they may be invoked in parallel.
-Any guarantee the executor makes of these semantics is conveyed by the `executor_execution_category` trait, which takes one one of three values:
+Any guarantee the executor makes of these semantics is conveyed by the `executor_bulk_forward_progress_guarantee_t` trait, which takes one one of three values:

-  1. `sequenced_execution_tag`: The invocations of the user-provided callable function object are sequenced in lexicographical order of their indices.
+  1. `bulk_sequenced_execution`: The invocations of the user-provided callable function object are sequenced in lexicographical order of their indices.
-  2. `parallel_execution_tag`: The invocations of the user-provided callable function object are unsequenced when invoked on separate threads, and indeterminately sequenced when invoked on the same thread.
+  2. `bulk_parallel_execution`: The invocations of the user-provided callable function object are unsequenced when invoked on separate threads, and indeterminately sequenced when invoked on the same thread.
-  3. `unsequenced_execution_tag`: The invocations of the user-provided callable function object are not guaranteed to be sequenced, even when those invocations are executed within the same thread.
+  3. `bulk_unsequenced_execution`: The invocations of the user-provided callable function object are not guaranteed to be sequenced, even when those invocations are executed within the same thread.

 These guarantees agree with those made by the corresponding standard execution policies, and indeed these guarantees are intended to be used by execution policies to describe the invocations of element access functions during parallel algorithm execution.
 One difference between these guarantees and the standard execution policies is that, unlike `std::execution::sequenced_policy`,
-         `sequenced_execution_tag` does not imply that execution happens on the client's thread[^seq_footnote].
+         `bulk_sequenced_execution` does not imply that execution happens on the client's thread[^seq_footnote].
 Instead, `executor_execution_mapping`
          captures such guarantees.